luisschwab/telegram-ssh-alert/README.md

 3. Make it executable: `$ sudo chmod +x telegram-ssh-alert.sh`
 4. Create the file ~/.ssh/rc (if you want it to be triggered when this specific user logs in) or /etc/ssh/sshrc (triggered on all logins iff there is no rc file for that user)
 5. Inside this file, add the absolute path of the script as an executable.
-Assuming it is located in the home folder: `./~/telegram-ssh-alert.sh`
+Assuming it is located in ~/: `./~/telegram-ssh-alert.sh`
 6. Edit `tg-ssh-alert.sh` and modify these variables with your own values:
     1. `chat_id`
     2. `telegram_api_token`